hassony2/interview-prep/to-know.md

 - How large is the data (array, dict, ...)
 - Is there any structure in the data (sorted ? less then some maximum value ?)
+- Do the values in the structure have a specific meaning ?

 # Useful semi-advanced python